About The Film

 Nevline Nnaji is a Film Director, dancer and multi-media artist from Northampton, MA.
 Her works focus on the internal struggles and transformative experiences of black female characters, using experimental and non-linear storytelling devices in film.
 She is a founding member the New Negress Film Society, an artist collective and activist space which supports and works by and about black women filmmakers.

 Nnaji’s first feature-length documentary, Reflections Unheard: Black Women in Civil Rights, first screened with MSNBC show host and Producer, Melissa Harris Perry in 2012 prior to its release.
-Nnaji currently lives and works in Berlin, Germany as a Dancer, Writer and Visual Artist on her latest project, Genesis of Nine.
+Nnaji currently lives in Massachusetts, and works as a Writer, Dancer, and Creative Entrepreneur.